go-gitea/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 Gitea supports custom file renderings (i.e., Jupyter notebooks, asciidoc, etc.) through external binaries, it is just matter of:
 * installing external binaries
-* add configuration to your `app.ini` file
+* add some configuration to your `app.ini` file
 * restart your gitea instance

 ## Installing external binaries

 In order to get file rendering through external binaries, their associated packages must be installed.
-If you're using a Docker image, your Dockerfile should contain something along this lines:
+If you're using a Docker image, your `Dockerfile` should contain something along this lines:

 ```
 FROM gitea/gitea:1.6.0